Karis-tlg/Minecraft-Backdoor/README.md

 A silent, customizable backdoor for Minecraft Bukkit/Spigot/Paper servers.

 GUI configuration and injection program comming soon.
+(Maybe)

+This is pretty much a finished project in my mind, but if you come up with something cool feel free to throw a pull request.
 ## Requirements:
 * Java 8 (Newer works but is not reccomended) JDK
 * Desired target plugin's source code.